Back to Blog

 You know the statistics, you understand the legal backing of the Electronic Communications and Transactions (ECT) Act, and you are ready to stop hauling heavy lever-arch binders to every project site.
 Transitioning to a digital SHEQ platform is the single best operational move a modern contractor can make.

-Whether you are preparing to run a localised trial or rolling out a cloud-based safety ecosystem across your entire enterprise, here is your definitive step-by-step roadmap to successfully transitioning your business to digital safety files.
+Whether you are preparing to run a localized trial or rolling out a cloud-based safety ecosystem across your entire enterprise, here is your definitive step-by-step roadmap to successfully transitioning your business to digital safety files.

 Step 1: The "Junk Audit" (Clean Your Compliance House)